An Explanation of the Song, "Sri Guru Carana Padma"

-[This year, 2013, the disappearance day of Srila Lokanath dasa Gosvami is July 30 (in India).
+[This year, 2016, the disappearance day of Srila Lokanath dasa Gosvami is July 26th and 27th around the world.
 In this lecture explaining Srila Narottama dasa's famous prayer, Sri Guru Carana Padma, Srila Narayana Gosvami Maharaja discusses how to recognize and take shelter of a bona fide spiritual master, and also how to recognize and reject one who is not bona fide.
-The transcription of this lecture is being published for the first time.

 The song's English translation is as follows:

 The lotus feet of sri gurudeva are the treasure-house of unalloyed prema-bhakti for Krsna.
 I very carefully worship and serve those lotus feet.
 By his mercy, O brother, we can cross over material existence and attain Sri Krsna.
 (1)

 Embrace within your heart the words emanating from sri gurudeva's lotus mouth, desiring nothing else.
 Attachment for his lotus feet brings one to the highest goal.
 By his grace all desires for spiritual perfection are fulfilled.
 (2)

 He who gives me the gift of transcendental vision and enlightens my heart with divine knowledge is my master birth after birth.
 From him emanates prema-bhakti, divine loving devotion, by which ignorance is destroyed.
 The Vedic scriptures sing of his character.
 (3)

 Sri gurudeva is the ocean of mercy, the friend of the degraded, the life and soul of everyone!
 O master, be merciful!
 Alas, O Gurudeva, give me the shade of your lotus feet; at your feet I have surrendered.
 Now your fame shall be spread all over the three worlds.
 (4)]